Spannakin/Nature-Quiz/README.md

 #### Screen Movement

   * Plan

     The plan was that by using JS the screens would move between the home view, the level choice, and the game screen.

   * Implementation

+    The screen movement function turned out tricker to get working than expected, partly due to the home button for moving back to the home screen at various point during the game used a class element rather than an ID as such it required an additional step of being turned into an array for the function to fire at all stages rather than just the level page.

   * Test

+    On initial testing the move screen function worked for all screens but only for the move back to the home screen from the level-screen, additionalsteps were added to the JS function to allow the home button to work at all stages of the game.
+After testing again the function now fully works allowing the user to navigate smoothly through the game.

   * Result